Many ask: why do i have acne and how to get rid of it? Some useful acne basics before you start your acne treatment.

-“Lucky” people show only one or two infrequent little spots, whereas the “unlucky” suffer from a large number of pustules (blisters which contain pus) on the forehead, cheeks, chin, chest and back; the greater the number of pustules, the greater the danger of scarring.
+“Lucky” people show only one or two infrequent little acne pimples.
+Less lucky people may have a larger number of regular acne pimples or even deep pustules and cysts.
+An acne pimple can appear on the forehead, cheeks, chin, chest and back.
+The greater the number of pustules, the greater the danger of scarring.